autorope/donkeydocs/docs/guide/path_follow/path_follow.md

 Similar to the deep learning template, we have 3 modes of operation:

 - In **User** mode you manually control the car.
 Again similar to the deep learning template, you can use the web controller and/or a game controller to steer, apply throttle and choose actions using buttons.
 - In **Autosteering** mode the car will try to follow the set of recorded waypoints, but it will only control steering; you still control throttle manually.
 This is a good mode to start in when following the path as you can safely stop the car by letting off the throttle.
-It's also helpful to can determine the maximum speed at which the car can reliably follow the waypoints.
+It's also helpful in determining the maximum speed at which the car can reliably follow the waypoints.
 - In **Autopilot** mode the car will try to follow the set of recorded waypoints by controlling both steering and throttle.
 This is fully autonomous.
-To stop the car use your controller to ender User mode.
+To stop the car use your controller to end User mode.

-Before we can record of follow a path, we need to create an application and do a little configuration.
+Before we can record or follow a path, we need to create an application and do a little configuration.

 ## Create a path follow Application